 What Is a Tasting Note?
+A Simple Guide for Wine Beginners

 When you’re learning about wine, you’ll eventually hear people talk about “tasting notes.”
 Sometimes they sound poetic, sometimes technical, and sometimes a little over the top — but the idea behind them is actually simple.
-A tasting note is just a short description of what you smell, taste, and feel when you drink a wine.
-It helps you understand what you enjoy, compare different bottles, and make smarter choices the next time you shop for wine.
-This guide breaks down what a tasting note is, why it matters, and how to write one without feeling intimidated.
+A tasting note is just a short, personal description of what you smell, taste, and feel when you drink a wine.
+That’s it.

-So What Is a Tasting Note?
+So, What Is a Tasting Note?

 A tasting note is a structured way to describe a wine based on three things: